Rising groundwater in the Lower Burdekin

 Rising groundwater in parts of the Burdekin Haughton Water Supply Scheme is threatening the productivity and sustainability of agriculture in the agriculture-rich Lower Burdekin region in North Queensland.

-For a number of years, we have been working closely with local growers and scheme operator, Sunwater, to address the issue using both on-farm and off-farm actions.
+For several years, we have been working closely with local growers and scheme operator, Sunwater, to address the issue using both on-farm and off-farm actions.

 Impacts on the region